Oxley Creek Transformation

 Achieving the Lord Mayor's vision for the Oxley Creek corridor will take the combined efforts of government, the private sector and the community.

-The Master Plan will guide future initiatives and investment to create Brisbane’s latest recreational asset and demonstrates Brisbane City Council’s dedication to a clean and green lifestyle and enthusiasm for embracing emerging trends in city sustainability.
+The master plan guides future initiatives and investment to create a green lifestyle and leisure destination and demonstrates Council’s dedication to a clean and green lifestyle.

 - a 20-kilometre recreation trail from the Brisbane River to Warril Parkland in Larapinta